numaxlab / lunar-geslib

 This command will:

-- Publish the configuration file to
+- Publish all the Lunar configuration files, including

-- Set up essential Lunar data (if not already present):
+- Set up essential Lunar data):

-- Create a default admin user (if none exists).
+- Create a default admin user.

-- Import country and currency data (via standard Lunar commands).
+- Import country and currency data.

 - Create a default webstore channel language, currency, and a retail customer group.

-- configure taxation settings for Spanish VAT.
+- Configure taxation settings for Spanish VAT.

-- Create a "Geslib Article" Product Type: This Product Type will be pre-configured with the relevant attributes created above.
+- Create a "Geslib Article" Product Type.
+This Product Type will be preconfigured with the relevant attributes created above.

 - Publish Filament assets.